mattyoung101/tamara/papers/proposal/proposal.typ

     4. Use TaMaRa to add TMR and synthesise the circuit
     5. Inject faults into the redundant netlist
     6. Use mcy to check that the injected faults are removed by the TMR process

+Despite saying all this, due to time constraints, there are various complexities of real world circuits that TaMaRa may not be able to address.
+This particularly concerns the complexities laid out in detail by Johnson
+@Johnson2010a in his thesis concerning clock domain crossing (particularly metastability) and synchronisation issues of dynamic SRAM scrubbing.
+TaMaRa is currently planned to avoid these issues by detecting problematic clock domain crossing signals and throwing an error, and leaving SRAM scrubbing for the end user to implement.
+If users do wish to perform SRAM scrubbing, there is an error signal attached to each voter, which could for example be triggered to simply reboot the device as Bridford et al. @Bridford2008 identified.
+Additionally, as TaMaRa aims to support ASICs as well (which cannot be runtime reconfigured), SRAM scrubbing is not an option for every device.
+In that aspect, TaMaRa aims to be somewhat of a minimalist, whose job is to focus _only_ on managing the correct insertion of TMR into an FPGA or ASIC.

 == Milestones and timeline
 To design the timeline of the TaMaRa project, I use a Gantt chart, shown below.